rdurnan/Lab7/README.md

 Ryan Durnan Lab7 Submission

-This lab required me to look up 5 different algorithms for sorting a vector of numbers and implement them in C++.
+This lab required me to look up 5 different algorithms for sorting a vector of numbers and implement said algorithms in C++.
 With everything built, I then found out how long the vector could be for each function to sort in about 4 seconds.
 After that, I recorded how long it took for each function to finish sorting vectors double/quadruple the original length.
 Based on the timings, I finished by predicting how long it would take each function to